Version: November 15, 2024

 The goal of the CG Society is to organize scientific events in a safe and inclusive manner.
-All members of the Society are bound by its Code of Conduct.
-The Code of Conduct covers all activities pertaining to the organization of CG Society events.
+All members of the CG Society are bound by its Code of Conduct.
+The Code of Conduct covers all activities pertaining to the organization of and participation in CG Society events.
 This includes satellite events, events and activities organized by the local organizers of CG Society events, and all private gatherings of participants of CG Society events in the local area.
 It also includes PC work and actions by members of the CG Society committees during their tenure.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns about the environment at an event of the CG Society, please contact one of the SafeTOC advocates.
-We will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+During an event.
+If you are being harassed, bullied, discriminated against, are the victim of retaliation, or you notice that either of these are happening to somebody else, or you have any other concerns about the environment at an event of the CG Society, please contact one of the SafeTOC advocates or any member of the CG Society board.
+We will be happy to listen, to intervene, to act as go-between, but also to contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment, bullying, discrimination, or retaliation to feel safe for the duration of the event.
+Members of the CG Society that are being asked to stop a certain behavior due to code of conduct violations are expected to comply immediately.
+The local organizers of a CG Society event may take any action they deem appropriate, including expulsion of the offender from the event with no refund.

 Sanctions.
 The Code of Conduct committee (CCC) of the Society adjudicates cases of potential Code of Conduct violations.
-Based on the findings of the CCC, the board of the Society can suspend or terminate membership for members found guilty of Code of Conduct violations.
+Based on the findings of the CCC, the board of the CG Society can suspend or terminate membership for members found guilty of Code of Conduct violations.
 This document lays out the procedures in detail.

 These are the SafeToC advocates for the CG Society: